The Rights of Transgender People in Washington State: Name Changes and ID

 Through what is called a “common law name change,” a person may simply change their name by using a new name consistently and exclusively for all purposes.[1]
 This method is free and easy.
 But because many government institutions require documentation proving that a valid name change has been made, simply using a new name may not create the kind of solid paper trail needed to change important identifying documents and transact some important business matters.

 To make a formal name change that can be used for all purposes, a person should, if possible, change their name by court order.
 This requires the requesting individual to file a Petition for Name Change and ask a judge to sign an Order for Name Change.[2]
-While the process is uniform across Washington counties, counties may charge different fee amounts for a name change.
-Individuals must also pay a recording fee to record the name change with the county auditor.
-Low-income individuals, however, may qualify for a fee waiver for all fees including the filing and recording fees.[3]
+The process is uniform across Washington counties.
+Counties may charge different fee amounts for a name change, and individuals must also pay a recording fee to record the name change with the county auditor.
+Low-income individuals, however, may qualify for a fee waiver for all fees, including the filing and recording fees.[3]

 Can a person get their name and gender marker changed on their Washington birth certificate?